Multinomial distribution: Probability mass function

 Suppose one does an experiment of extracting n balls of k different colors from a bag, replacing the extracted balls after each draw.
 Balls of the same color are equivalent.
 Denote the variable which is the number of extracted balls of color i (i = 1, ..., k) as Xi, and denote as pi the probability that a given extraction will be in color i.
 The probability mass function of this multinomial distribution is:

 for non-negative integers x1, ..., xk.

 The probability mass function can be expressed using the gamma function as:

 This form shows its resemblance to the Dirichlet distribution, which is its conjugate prior.

 Example

 Suppose that in a three-way election for a large country, candidate A received 20% of the votes, candidate B received 30% of the votes, and candidate C received 50% of the votes.
 If six voters are selected randomly, what is the probability that there will be exactly one supporter for candidate A, two supporters for candidate B and three supporters for candidate C in the sample?

 Note: Since we’re assuming that the voting population is large, it is reasonable and permissible to think of the probabilities as unchanging once a voter is selected for the sample.
 Technically speaking this is sampling without replacement, so the correct distribution is the multivariate hypergeometric distribution, but the distributions converge as the population grows large in comparison to a fixed sample size.

 Properties

+Normalization

+The multinomial distribution is normalized according to:

+where the sum is over all permutations of $x_j$such that $\sum_{j=1}^k x_j=n$.